 Membership shares are classified as liabilities or as members' equity according to their terms.
-Where shares are redeemable at the option of the member, either on demand or on withdrawal from membership, the shares are classified as liabilities.
-Where shares are redeemable at the discretion of the Credit Union board of directors, the shares are classified as equity, as per IFRIC 2 Members' Shares in Cooperative Entities and Similar Instruments.
+Where shares are redeemable at the option of the member, on demand upon withdrawal from membership, the shares are classified as liabilities.
+Where shares are redeemable at the discretion of Tandia's board of directors, the shares are classified as equity, as per IFRIC 2 Members' Shares in Cooperative Entities and Similar Instruments.